⏱️ 4 minute read

 The amount of money you expect to earn or have earned from the client.

-- For Time & Materials projects, Time & Materials Retainers and Fixed Hours Retainers: Revenue is calculated simply as Billable Hours × Role Rate + Price of Expenses
+- Time & Materials projects, Time & Materials Retainers, and Fixed Hours Retainers: Revenue is calculated as Billable Hours × Role Rate + Price of Expenses.

-- For Fixed Price projects: The Total Revenue is locked to the fixed price amount, plus the price of expenses.
+- Fixed Price projects: Total Revenue is locked to the fixed price amount, plus the price of expenses.

-- You can read more in-detail about Revenue reporting in Financial Categories: Revenue Calculations.
+Read more in-depth about Revenue reporting in Financial Categories: Revenue Calculations.

 Cost